-After yesterday’s tragic propane explosion in a Philadelphia food truck we felt the need to provide food truck owners the ability to check for food truck propane leaks themselves.
+With a history of propane mishaps over the years (tragic propane explosion in a Philadelphia food truck) we felt the need to provide food truck owners the ability to check for food truck propane leaks themselves.

 In many food truck businesses, propane is the fuel of choice for the powering of their kitchen equipment.
 Although propane companies have specialized equipment designed for checking for leaks and their severity, food truck owners and their staff members can and should check for leaks.